 - anything else you own

-- any debts
+- any other assets or debts not listed above

-Gather up your and your spouse's:
+Gather your and your spouse's:

 - tax returns (personal and corporate)